 Trey Lance’s dynasty value for 2021

-Lance has more burst than Fields and looks like a skill player in the open field from a dual-threat ability.
+Lance has more burst than Fields and looks like a skill player in the open field from a dual-threat standpoint.
 While I hear the argument that he only played one year, well, so did Wilson, basically.
-Sure he played multiple seasons, but you can not tell me that the 2019 Wilson was a draftable asset in dynasty.
+Sure he played multiple seasons, but you can not tell me that the 2019 Wilson was a draftable asset in dynasty leagues.

-When you watch the film on Trey Lance and make your evaluation of his dynasty talent, remember this one thing — he was a freshman out there on the field making guys look silly.
-From a dynasty value perspective, Trey Lance is the QB2.5 along with Fields.
+When you watch the film on Lance and make your evaluation of his talent in terms of fantasy value, remember this one thing — he was a freshman out there on the field making guys look silly.
+From a dynasty value perspective, Lance is the QB2.5 along with Fields.
 His ceiling is just as high as Fields, if not higher.

 The only Division I-A college football team to offer him a scholarship was Northern Illinois.
 Minnesota wanted Lance to play safety.
 Instead of changing, Lance went to NDSU and made everyone go back to the drawing board and re-evaluate their scouting process.